 With that said, though, you should know that prices (for tourists) are generally hugely inflated, and the only way to get a lower price is to haggle!
 Don’t be afraid to ask around first to get a good idea of the bargaining range.
 Decide on a price you’d like to pay and stick to it no matter what.

 If you’re not American like me, then another thing you’ll need to get used to very quickly is converting currencies!
 Most vendors only give prices in USD, so best to figure out the conversion rate before you make a trip to the market.

 It’s also a good idea not to flaunt any flashy belongings like watches, designer bags, and your fav pro camera because those also play a part in the initial price you’ll get.
 Another tip to know is, don’t shop near the entrance of a market.
 These stores are famous for asking steeper prices!

 12. You don’t need to tip

-Like elsewhere in South East Asia, tipping is not required at most restaurants and cafes in Vietnam.
+Like elsewhere in Southeast Asia, tipping is not really a thing in Vietnam.
+So whether you’re dining at Hanoi’s best restaurants or grabbing some sidewalk grub in Ho Chih Min City, leaving a tip is generally not required.
 However, if you decide to splurge on a fancy dinner or pop into a swanky eatery, expect a 10% service fee already worked in on your bill.